Therapy that meets you where you are

 Support for Professionals, Parents, and Perfectionists Facing Stress and Overwhelm

 You’re used to holding it all together—but lately, stress, self-doubt, or exhaustion may be wearing you down.
 Whether you're navigating anxiety, burnout, perfectionism, or feeling stuck in cycles of overthinking and self-criticism, therapy can help you regain clarity and resilience.
 I specialize in supporting professionals, parents, and high achievers who are ready to understand themselves more deeply, improve their mental health, and create meaningful, sustainable change.
-My approach also integrates support for depression, insomnia, OCD-related challenges, and multiracial identity concerns when they arise.
+I also work extensively with OCD, helping clients break free from intrusive thoughts and compulsive cycles so they can focus on what truly matters.
+My approach integrates support for depression, insomnia, and multiracial identity concerns when they arise.

 Anxiety, panic, & ocd